Getting started with dscout

 When you're invited to a mission, you'll get an email letting you know you've been selected.
-When looking at a mission in the dscout app, you'll be able to review what you're supposed to do, submit entries, and ask your mission leader questions.
+When looking at a mission in the dscout app, you'll be able to review what you're supposed to do in the overview, see how many parts will be required of that mission, submit entries, and ask your mission leader questions.

 The entries you submit in a mission are viewed by dscout and/or the company we're working with for that particular mission.
 We do not share your information publicly, unless you do such a good job we feel compelled to show off your ideas & experiences with the world (in which case we'll ask you for permission first).